Counseling Education

 There are five ward commissioners.
 Residents cast votes for a ward representative, who must live within the area they are representing, as well as for four at-large commissioners.
 These candidates may live anywhere in the city.
 All commissioners serve two-year terms and all terms begin and end at the same election.

-Before November 2020, the commission held a special meeting to decide which commissioners served as the mayor and vice mayor for the next year.
-In March 2020, Battle Creek residents voted on a proposal that would change how the city selects its mayor position.
-This proposal (which passed) amended the city charter to allow residents to directly vote for the mayor.
-Residents will be able to vote for the mayor starting in the November 2020 general election.
+The position of mayor was voted on by the electorate until 1961, then was switched to the elected commissioners choosing from amongst themselves as to who would serve as the mayor and vice mayor for the next year.
+In March 2020, a majority of Battle Creek voters approved an amendment to the city charter to allow residents to directly vote for the mayor; the first general election for mayor, since 1961, was held in November 2020.
 The mayor presides over the commission meetings and appoints commissioners and residents to special committees.
 He may also form special committees to explore community challenges or potential policies.
 The vice mayor stands in if the mayor is unavailable.

-According to the Battle Creek Unlimited October 2020 update, the thirty largest employers in the city are:
+As of October 2023[update], according to a Battle Creek Unlimited report, the twenty largest employers in the city are:

 In 1980 the Western Michigan University Center for International Programs developed a program for Japanese expatriate K-12 students that was sponsored by Battle Creek Unlimited (BCU); the classes were held in the company facility at Fort Custer Industrial Park.